nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed patient records.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The specified patient can only be deleted if there are no existing appointments associated with him/her in the appointment schedule.
-  Otherwise, `--force` must be included to force delete the specified patient, along with all associated appointments in the appointment schedule.
+  Otherwise, `--force` must be included before `INDEX` to force delete the specified patient, along with all associated appointments in the appointment schedule.

 Examples:
 * `list-patient` followed by `delete-patient 3` deletes the 3rd patient in the patient records.